 - 1. Ensure that your contact information in your CampInTouch account is accurate and up-to-date.
 A cell phone number for each parent is required. - 2.
-Please keep the camp informed of your travel plans and special situations in your child's life that may influence their stay at camp. - 3.
+Please keep the camp informed of your travel plans, emergency contacts while you are away, and special situations in your child's life that may influence their stay at camp. - 3.
 Keep the letters coming!
 They are the highlight of your children's day.
 Please note, that despite our efforts in keeping the mail flowing, the camp is in a rural area and mail delivery may be slow at times.